-Dr John McGowan is the Year 1 Director and Academic Director of the Clinical Psychology Training Scheme.
+Dr John McGowan is the Academic Director of the Clinical Psychology Training Scheme.

 John completed his degree in psychology from Strathclyde University in 1990. and a PhD University of Wales (Cardiff) in 1995.
 His research area was failures in skilled performance and attentional mechanisms.
-This was followed by two years as a post-doctoral researcher at the University of Sussex in the psychopharmacology specialty looking at the effects of hormone replacement therapy on cognitive performance in aging.
+This was followed by two years as a post-doctoral researcher at the University of Sussex.
 He completed the clinical psychology training at Salomons in 2000.

-Since qualifying he has worked in the NHS in Kent and Sussex predominantly as a Psychologist attached to inpatient psychiatric wards.
-His interests include presentations labelled as personality disorders, issues in risk assessment and management, formulation in complex care, the role of psychological practitioners in multi-disciplinary teams and the role of psychological thinking in inpatient environments.
+Since qualifying he has worked in the NHS in Kent and Sussex, predominantly as a psychologist attached to inpatient mental health wards.
+His interests include presentations labelled as 'personality disorders', suicide and self-harm, formulation in complex care, the role of psychological practitioners in multi-disciplinary teams and the role of psychological thinking in inpatient environments.
 He has also published work considering aspects of cognitive-behaviour therapy for psychosis.
-His clinical orientation is primarily psychodynamic and he has had specialist training in cognitive-analytic therapy, psychoanalytic psychotherapy and mentalisation-based therapy.
+His clinical orientation is primarily psychodynamic and he has had further training in cognitive-analytic therapy, psychoanalytic psychotherapy and mentalisation-based therapy.

 Research and knowledge exchange

-Current activities include: Research on suicide and clinical decision making in high risk situations, personality disorders and recovery and the role of psychology in medical settings.
+Current activities include research on: suicide and clinical decision making, 'personality disorders' and the role of psychology in medical settings.

-Recent grants include and award from the BPS Division of Clinical Psychology to co-ordinate the production of a review document encompasing recent advances in the thinking about and treatment of depression.
+Recent grants include an award from the British Psychological Society Psychology to co-ordinate the production of a review document encompassing recent advances in the thinking about and treatment of depression